-2 Audience, Purpose, and Your Writing Process
+2 Audience, Purpose, and Writing a Professional Email

 laptop, computer, business, table, paper, flowers, roses, bouquet of roses, bouquet, mobile phone, coolie, notepad, notes, sticky note, leave, air, background, blog, blogger, cafe, communication, connection, cookie, copy space, creative, device, digital, freelance, hand, tap, coffee, hobby, home, internet, keyboard, leisure, lifestyle, media, meeting, morning, network, note, notebook, office, pastel, person, priority, memory, routine, social media, social network, input, wireless, wooden table, work, product, netbook, brand